Advertise mind mapping & related products & services on WikIT. Click for details.

 Mapping on an iPad is a different case - it is more practical, and here I'd warmly recommend iThoughtsHD.
 Not only is it easy to use and able to make attractive maps, it has the ability to import and export maps from a wide range of other mind mapping software.
 And its developer continually adds to its capability.

 Here, then, is a comprehensive list of mobile applications with sample maps and my observations that you can consider for mapping on the run.

 Many excellent software packages!
 One I haven't mentioned and really ought to is NovaMind.
 This is widely noted for producing very attractive maps, but with what I already have, I can't justify to myself the extra cost.
 If you are in the market for a mind mapping software license and haven't committed yet, you should take a look at Novamind.

 You should also look at the long list of free mapping products here: Free mind mapping (and related types) software

 More about mind mapping

-I'm on Twitter as @roygrubb where I frequently answer questions about information mapping and software.
+I'm on Twitter as @roygrubb where you'll often see me answering questions about information mapping and software.
 I hope I'll see you there!
 (Follow me on Twitter.)

-Roy Grubb is a management consultant who has practised internationally in the USA, Asia and Europe for more than 30 years.
+Roy Grubb is a management consultant who has practised internationally--in the USA, Asia and Europe--for more than 30 years.
 He has been using a variety of types of mind maps for project management and to organize information for almost as long.
-One of his consultancy's assignments is the project management for the development of the family of software called Topicscape.
+One of his consultancy's assignments is the project management for the development of the family of 3D mapping software called Topicscape.
 He is at present based in Hong Kong.